 I was foraging in our old pantry as part of transferring ingredients to our new pantry when I came across a bottle of vincotto that I purchased a few years ago on a trip to the Barossa Valley.
-It was made by the winery Domain Day Estate and I had bought it from a small stall at the Ziegenmarkt community day.
+It was made by the winery Domain Day Estate.
+I had bought it from a small stall at the Ziegenmarkt community day.
 I think it may only be made for notable events as I can see no reference to it on their website.
 The rediscovery of this special bottle was cause for small celebration.

-Vincotto or vinocotto is Italian for ‘cooked (cotto) wine (vin)’and was originally made from the excess grape juice or grape must in winemaking.
+Vincotto or vinocotto is Italian for ‘cooked (cotto) wine (vin)’.
+It was originally made from the excess grape juice or grape must in winemaking.
 It is created by slowly cooking the juice down so that it reduces and caramelises to a thin syrup.
 Tangy but not sharp, it is neither a vinegar (which is fermented ripe grape juice) nor verjuice (which is fermented unripe grape juice) but has some of the characteristics of both given the base is grape juice.
 It is very well-rounded and smooth with the agrodolce (sweet/sour) flavour that is popular in Italian cooking.
 A good quality vincotto can be served as a replacement for Port and would certainly suit those looking for something less heavy, as an after dinner tipple.

 The Italian Diaspora

 Fresh fennel or Florence fennel, is a native of Italy and is the perfect vehicle for vincotto.
 I love to enjoy fennel or finnochio in its fresh form, sliced thinly as a crunchy salad with segments of orange and currants and a drizzle of vincotto as a dressing.
 When baked or roasted, fennel mellows in flavours, the faint anise taste greatly diminished.
 This is the perfect way to introduce people to fennel who may otherwise be a little put off by the idea of aniseed.
-I make roasted fennel on a regular basis as an accompaniment for pork and fennel sausages with lentils or to serve with crisp little barbecued quail, also basted in vincotto.
+I make roasted fennel on a regular basis as an accompaniment for pork and fennel sausages with lentils.
+You can also serve it with crisp little barbecued quail, also basted in vincotto.
 If you can’t find vincotto, balsamic vinegar would do in a pinch but for those in Australia, Maggie Beer has it in her range.

 Vincotto Roasted Fennel w Currants